Have a question about a personal injury matter in Illinois? We're here to help.

 Good things come to those who wait.
 This old saying certainly isn’t true in all cases, or even in most cases.
 But it usually is true regarding personal injury settlements.
 Over 95 percent of these personal injury claims settle out of court.
 However, as outlined below, they usually do not settle quickly.
 Furthermore, if cases settle too soon, there is a good chance that the victims are settling for far less than maximum compensation.

-An Illinois personal injury attorney is not just a good litigator.
+An Illinois personal injury attorney should not just be a good litigator.
 A proficient lawyer is also an effective negotiator.
 Attorneys know how to initiate settlement talks on favorable terms.
 Once these talks begin, they know when to stand firm and when to compromise.
 These skills should lead to maximum compensation for your serious injuries.

 Pre-Suit Settlements